Duugu/Sku/index.md

 - [SkuMapper r1.5](https://github.com/Duugu/SkuMapper/releases/download/r1.5/SkuMapper-r1.5-wrath.zip) (Sep 16th, 2022, mapping addon for sighted players)

 # Release notes

+## Changes in Sku r30.22
+- Fixed a bunch of waypoints and waypoint names in the dk starting area to be more clear.
+- Fixed another bug with special tasks for players that don't have the pet message set to text or audio.
+- Fixed more bugs with deathknight quests not showing in the list of available quests.

 ## Changes in Sku r30.21
 - Fixed a bug with deathknight quests not showing in the list of available quests starting in zone.